 - Open the ‘Photos’ app on iPhone and search for your photos as per the month/year.

-Sometimes, iOS system automatically saves backdated files according to their respective month and year data.
+Sometimes, the iOS system automatically saves backdated files according to their respective month and year data.
 So, please check those files accordingly.

 Send files in smaller sizes and numbers.
 That’s right!